BicoTeam/Bico-whitepaper/WHITEPAPER.md

 BICO will be implemented on the public Ethereum blockchain as an ERC20 token.
 The Ethereum blockchain is currently the industry standard for issuing custom digital assets and smartcontracts.
 The ERC20 token interface allows for the deployment of a standard token that is compatible with the existing infrastructure of the Ethereum ecosystem, such as development tools, wallets, and exchanges.
 Ethereum’s ability to deploy Turing-complete trustless smart contracts enables complex issuance rules for cryptocurrencies, digital financial contracts, and automated incentive structures.
 These advanced features and active ecosystem make Ethereum the perfect place for investor and projects looking for funding.
 However, the information is very limited and the knowledege is not evenly distributed wordlwide.

+## Timeline and Roadmap
+In the following lines a glimpse of the actions plan will be shown.
+The timeline will represent the case in which the ICO is finalise successfully and we are able to create the Guidebook.
+It also emphasises important moments on time, it doesn't represnt the permanent continuous work.

+- **1st August:**  We come together to build a new project that will help with reforestation of the planet.

+- **5th August:**  We look for funding sources.
+We realised the lack of information about ICOs.
+We don't want to screw up our startup.
+The idea of BICO appears.

+- **15th August:** Full weekend Hackathon to make the first skeletons of website and whitepaper.
+First tests with Smart Contracts in Ethereum.
+Final logo design.

+- **20th August:** Set up of mailing and subscription system.

+- **3rd September** Communities in social media set up.

+- **18th September:** Active communications starts.
+We go public.

+- **??
+October:** Private Pre-Sale Event only for subscriptors.

+- **10th October:** Official Crowdsale starts.

+- **7th Novemeber:** Crowdsale finishes successfully.
+It is possible to trade BICOs in exchange lists.

+- **8th November:** Guidebook creation starts.

+- **8th May:** Within a maximum period of 6 months the book will be done.
+Start delivering the guidebook to elegible investors.

+- **15th May:** All investors, who have bought 1500 BICOs or more, have received the book.

+- **16th May:** Book is open and accesible to the public at a higher price than the one from the crowdsale.

 ## Economic and Financial Plan.
 Use of Funds

 Regarding the smart contract and the token distribution, 5 million BICO tokens will be created.
 From those 5 million, half will be retained and kept within the team as a reserve.
-The other half will be for sale in regulation during the ICO.
+The other 2.5 millions will be for sale in regulation during the ICO.
 A few days before the official crowdsale starts a Pre-Sale event will take place with BONUS tokens, where 10% of the available BICOs will be at half the price.

 The goal of this ICO is to raise 47200$.
 We want to be as transparent as we can, that's why we are disclosing the way we are going to be using the funds.
 Let us build from trust.
 Let us build for true transparency.
 This is obviously a piece of text in a website and you will have to trust us, but please do, we are genuinly trying to help :)